MellonScholarlyCommunication/ldn-inbox-server/README.md

 Requires configuration properties:

-- anyOf : an array of json path matchers
+- anyOf : an array of json path matchers, the combination should be interpreted as a logical `OR`.
    - every json path matcher is an array of single matchers, the combination should be interpered as a logical `AND`.

 A single matcher needs two properties: